drake-mer/expensetrack/INSTALL.md

-# Installation and use of the ExTrack API
+# Run the ExTrack API and clients

 ## Requirements

 Throughout this doc, we assume that the user is using a Linux system